 MICHEL MARTIN, HOST:

 This is TELL ME MORE from NPR News.
 I'm Michel Martin.
 Coming up, we'll talk about a recent column in Slate that's caused a lot of discussion about parents who seek accommodations at work to do things with and for their children.
 One columnist called it playing the kid card, and we'll talk about that in just a few minutes.
 But first, we want to continue our conversation about fighting gang violence in Chicago and a controversial plan from Illinois Senator Mark Kirk to deal with it.
 So with us are Ronald Safer.
 He was an Assistant U.S. Attorney in the '90s that led a crackdown on the Gangster Disciples gang leaders.
 He's now managing partner at the law firm Schiff Hardin.
-Rob Wildeboer is a Crime and Legal Affairs Reporter for member station WBEZ Chicago.
+Rob Wildeboer is the crime and legal affairs reporter for member station WBEZ Chicago.
 And joining us from his Chicago office is Congressman Danny Davis, who represents Illinois' seventh district.
 Mr. Safer, before we took our break, you were making a point.

 Law enforcement has its role and we should be talking about that.
 We also should be talking about Representative Rush saying that's not going to solve the problem, and let him talk about how we should.
 And that's the purpose of Senator Kirk making this kind of a statement.
 It has focused people's attention.